Working Committee of Central and State Organs

-Working Committee of the Central and State Organs of the Central Committee of the Chinese Communist Party (中国共产党中央委员会中央和国家机关工作委员会; usually referred to as Working Committee of the Central and State Organs of the CCP Central Committee) is an agency dispatched by the Central Committee of the Chinese Communist Party, responsible for the work of the central and state organs of the CCP.
+Working Committee of the Central and State Organs of the Central Committee of the Chinese Communist Party is an agency dispatched by the Central Committee of the Chinese Communist Party, responsible for the work of the central and state organs of the CCP.
 It is mainly responsible for organizing, planning, and deploying the work of the CCP in central and state organs.

 History

 In March 2018, the responsibilities of the Work Committee for Offices Directly under the Central Committee of the Chinese Communist Party and the State Organs Work Committee of the Central Committee of the Chinese Communist Party were integrated to form the Working Committee of the Central and State Organs of the Central Committee of the Chinese Communist Party as part of the deepening the reform of the Party and state institutions.